More and more popular these days, is the idea that you can use natural products to do a lot of cosmetic jobs that you normally wouldn’t think of.

 The one con of using this home remedy is that its effectiveness varies depending on your own skin type and makeup.
 Sometimes you need to soak the skin tag for 15 minutes, other times, overnight.
 There is no certain way of knowing, so it can take a while to get it right.

-If you are allergic to the ACV ingredients or you find that apple cider vinegar did not work for you –
+If you are allergic to ACV ingredients or you find that apple cider vinegar did not work for you –